mrMohitTiwari/Bankist_Webiste/README.md

 ## Transition Effects

 During scrolling interactions, the Bankist website employs transition effects to enhance the visual appeal.
 These transition effects provide smooth animations, creating a more engaging and polished user experience.

+## Testimonial section

+The Bankist website features a Testimonial Section that showcases feedback and reviews from satisfied customers.
+This section adds credibility to your banking services and helps build trust with potential clients.